TheDucky-2/d-bug/README.md

 JWT_SECRET_KEY=your_secret_key
 ```

-## Project Status
+# Project Status

-This project is actively being developed as a portfolio project to demonstrate full-stack application development, authentication, role-based access control, AI integration and modern bug management workflows.
+d_bug is actively being developed as a production-oriented lightweight bug triage platform.

+The focus is on building a practical tool for small engineering teams that need better visibility and automation around incoming bugs without the complexity of large enterprise systems.

+The current development focus is:

+- Completing organization-level Role-Based Access Control (RBAC)
+- Improving bug creation and management workflows
+- Building AI-assisted triage workflows
+- Strengthening collaboration features and backend infrastructure

+The goal is to build a production-ready foundation for teams that need a simple and efficient way to manage software bugs from submission through resolution.

+---

 ## Preview